signalapp/libsignal/README.md

 - libsignal-protocol: Implements the Signal protocol, including the [Double Ratchet algorithm][].
 A replacement for [libsignal-protocol-java][] and [libsignal-metadata-java][].
-- signal-crypto: Cryptographic primitives such as AES-GCM-SIV.
+- signal-crypto: Cryptographic primitives such as AES-GCM.
 We use [RustCrypto][]'s where we can but sometimes have differing needs.
 - device-transfer: Support logic for Signal's device-to-device transfer feature.
+- hsm-enclave: A wrapper around the [Noise protocol][] used to securely communicate with server-side [HSMs][].
+- zkgroup: Functionality for [zero-knowledge groups][] and related features available in Signal.
-- poksho: Utilities for implementing zero-knowledge proofs; stands for "proof-of-knowledge, stateful-hash-object".
-See [zkgroup][].
+- poksho: Utilities for implementing zero-knowledge proofs (such as those used by zkgroup); stands for "proof-of-knowledge, stateful-hash-object".

 This repository is used by the Signal client apps ([Android][], [iOS][], and [Desktop][]).
 Use outside of Signal is unsupported.
 In particular, the products of this repository are the Java,